-There are a ton of websites out there claiming to give you free stuff.
+There are a ton of sites claiming to be the best websites to get free stuff.

 But unfortunately, most of what you find on so-called “freebie” sites is just useless junk.